 - Date of actual payment.

-In the absence of contract or agreement, date of invoice is taken as date of payment.
+In the absence of contract or agreement, the date of invoice is taken as the date of payment.
 Date of General Meeting in which Director’s Fees is declared is considered as its date of payment for withholding tax purposes.

 What is the withholding tax deadline?

 If the date of payment is prior to 01 July 20xx, the filing of Form IR37/A/B/C/D and payment of withholding tax must be made to IRAS by the 15th of the following month from the date of payment to the non-resident.

 If the date of payment is from 01 July 20xx onwards, the filing of Form IR37/A/B/C/D and payment of withholding tax must be made to IRAS by the 15th of the second month from the date of payment to the non-resident.